Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Multi-port USB car charger:

-If you need to plug in more than one device in your car, I strongly suggest bringing a multi-port car charger.
 Many rental cars in Iceland (especially the smaller ones) only have a couple of charging ports in the front and sometimes none for the back seats.
 One of those ports may already be taken up by the wi-fi box if you rented one (more on that in my tips for first time visitors article)

 Suction cup phone holder: